jurinakada/jurinakada/README.md

 I'm Juri Nakada.

 👩‍🎓I'm a undergraduate student in japan.

 💻I'm in the department of computer science & computer engineering.

-I'm mainly interested in ML/DL, edge AI and image processing, hardware.
+🤔I'm mainly interested in ML/DL, edge AI and image processing, hardware.

 🤖I'm currently learning machine learning and deep learning.